wp-plugins/statvoo/readme.txt

 1. Upload `statvoo` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. View (Admin > Settings > Statvoo.com) for further setup information
+4. Make sure you have an account over at http://www.statvoo.com/join